 Post as many holiday-themed posts as you want.
 Share your offers with your followers and encourage engagement by asking questions.
 It’s also a great time to run a contest or giveaway to show appreciation for your customers while encouraging likes and shares – extending your reach during this crucial time.
 Maintain consistent branding and messaging by designing your posts to match your website.

 Just like social media, you should be more active with your email list.
 Start communicating with them as soon as possible by building anticipation for the amazing offers you have coming your way.
 Include design elements that match your social posts and website.
 Remind your subscribers that they can buy now to avoid long lines and higher prices later!

 Wrapping It Up

-Having a successful holiday season, even in 2020, is totally possible, as long as your website is ready.
+You can have another record-breaking holiday season in 2021, as long as you’re prepared.
 If you follow the steps described above, you can start making sales sooner than later.
 What about you?
 Are you ready for the Holiday shopping season?

 If you need help getting your website ready for the Holidays, GreenCup Digital is here to help!